-Where Does Thundersnow Occur?To get thundersnow you obviously have to get snow.
-Locations that don't get much snow are a lot less likely to experience thundersnow.
+Where does thundersnow occur?To get thundersnow you obviously have to get snow.
+Locations that don't get much snow are a lot less likely to get thundersnow.
 Climatological studies done for the "Research on Convective Snows" project at the University of Missouri-Columbia indicate that thundersnow is most common in certain areas of the United States.
-Those areas are the central United States as well as areas downwind of the Great Lakes that experience single-banded lake effect snow squalls and parts of the intermountain region of the western U.S. Utah showed one of the highest concentrations.
-An example of thundersnow occurring in a much less likely location is Portland Oregon with thundersnow producing two inch per hour snowfall rates late evening into overnight January 10 to 11, 2017, heavy snow, accompanied by thunder, accumulated at rates up to 2 inches per hour.
+Those areas are the central United States, locations downwind of the long axis of the Great Lakes that experience strong single-banded lake effect snow squalls, and parts of the Intermountain Region of the West.
+Utah showed one of the highest concentrations.
+An example of a place that rarely gets thundersnow is Portland, Oregon.
+Rare, of course, does not mean never.
+On January 10 to 11, 2017, heavy snow, accompanied by thunder, accumulated at rates up to 2 inches per hour.

-The Central United StatesMore specifically for the central United States, the same study showed a higher concentration of thunder reports extended from the central High Plains and the Texas Panhandle, east and northeast through the Middle and Upper Mississippi Valley.
-The observations typically occurred from northeast to northwest of a strong surface low pressure center where instability can exist without being surface-based.
-Thundersnow does still occur with surfaced based convection along cold fronts and with scattered showers enhanced by diurnal heating.
+The central United StatesMore specifically for the central United States, the same study showed that a higher concentration of thunder reports extended from the central High Plains and the Texas Panhandle, east and northeast through the Middle and Upper Mississippi Valley.
+The observations typically occurred from northeast to northwest of the center of a strong surface low pressure system where instability was elevated above the surface.
+Thundersnow can still occur with surfaced based convection along cold fronts and with scattered showers enhanced by diurnal heating.
 Thundersnow can also occur in storms with a weak surface low pressure system if atmospheric processes still produce a condition where instability and vertical motion overlap.
 The occurrence of thundersnow in mountain ranges is aided by orographic lift helping to initiate thunderstorm development and the fact that the high elevations poke up into air cold enough for snow to reach the ground.

 Jeff Haby's discussion from theweatherprediction.com